 Snowball Effect

-Without further ado, let me share with you 5 heavyweight saving strategies that have consistently worked in affording virtually every financial goal I’ve set – from paying off debt, raising a down payment for my first house, traveling, and most importantly, saving for my retirement.
+Without further ado, let me share five heavyweight saving strategies that have consistently helped me achieve virtually every financial goal I’ve set—from paying off debt to raising a down payment for my first house to travel and, most importantly, saving for retirement.

 I hope that this article can enlighten you on a few basic saving strategies that you can personally find useful.